Billa (supermarket)

-BILLA ([ˈbɪla]) is an Austrian supermarket chain that operates in Central, Eastern and Southeastern Europe.
+BILLA ([ˈbɪla]) is an Austrian supermarket chain that operates in Central, Eastern and Southeast Europe.
 The company was founded by Karl Wlaschek in 1953.
 He sold his controlling interest to Germany's REWE Group in 1996.

 History

 In 1953, Karl Wlaschek opened a discount perfume shop in the Vienna district of Margareten called WKW (Warenhandel Karl Wlaschek, translatable as Karl Wlaschek Trading).
 By 1960 WKW had 45 stores in Austria.
-In 1961 the chain was renamed Billa, a portmanteau of "billiger Laden", German for 'cheap shop', started selling food and went over to self-service.
+In 1961 the chain was renamed Billa, a portmanteau of "billiger Laden", German for 'cheap shop', and it started selling food and then went over to self-service.
 In 1965 the company had grown to 109 stores.
 REWE Group acquired Billa in 1996.

 Present locations

 Billa operates stores in four European countries:

 Austria

 Austria is the chain's home market.
-As of March 2019 Billa had 1,069 stores in the country, second only to SPAR's 1,538.
+As of March 2019, Billa had 1,069 stores in the country, second only to SPAR's 1,538.

 Czech Republic

-The first Billa supermarket in the Czech Republic was opened in Stránského Street, Brno, on 26 October 1991.
-The company has 215 stores in the country and employs over 6,000 staff.
+The first Billa supermarket in the Czech Republic was opened on Stránského Street, Brno, on 26 October 1991.
+The company has 271 stores in the country and employs over 6,000 staff.
 Billa stores have an average sales area of 900 m2.